vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 - On the gate input side of the amplifier is a source resistance RS and a time-varying signal that requires amplification.
 - On the drain output side of the amplifier is a load resistance RL to which amplified power is delivered.
 - On both the input and output sides are matching networks that convert RS and RL into a complex impedance that is presented to the gate and drain terminals of the device.
 - There are bias generation circuits on the gate and drain that provide a gate voltage (VG) and a drain voltage (VD) to appropriately bias the FET device.
+They are feed through a choke inductor large enough to pass only DC through.
+DC blocking capacitors allow on RF signals to pass.

 To make this circuit operate as a Class A amplifier, we need to bias the FET device so that the output waveform has as little distortion as possible.
 ### Biasing and Load Line for Class A